bicv/SparseHebbianLearning/README.rst

 * Be sure to have dependencies installed::

-   pip3 install -U git+https://github.com/NeuralEnsemble/NeuroTools.git
+   pip3 install -U NeuroTools
-   pip3 install -U git+https://github.com/bicv/SLIP.git
+   pip3 install -U SLIP

 * Then, either install the code directly::